OpenHaldex-S3

 Free and truly open source

-Easy to build and install in minutes!
+Easy to build and install in minutes.

-Supports Gen 1, 2, 4, & 5 0CQ VW & Audi Haldex
+Supports Gen 1, 2, 4, and 5 VW and Audi Haldex systems.

-If you can wire a light switch, you can build this
+If you can wire a light switch, you can build this.

-Lift the rear seat, plug it in, and you’re done
+Lift the rear seat, plug it in, and you’re done.

 • Direct control over Haldex AWD behavior

-• Speed, throttle, RPM, or map-based locking
+• Speed, throttle, RPM, and map-based locking

 Build OpenHaldex-S3 for Under $50